‘The Bachelorette’ Spoilers: Reality Steve Teases Hannah Brown’s Hometown Date Recipients As Episode 7 Films

 — Mike Fleiss (@fleissmeister) April 14, 2019

 Reality Steve’s spoilers detail that he suspects either Conor Saeli or Garrett Powell will get the fourth hometown in Episode 8.
 That means that the fates of Dylan Barbour, Mike Johnson, and Peter Weber remain unknown.
-All three suitors reportedly made it to Latvia, but one or two of them would have been eliminated at that rose ceremony and it would seem the third either has been or is expected to be eliminated in Amsterdam.
+All three suitors reportedly made it to Latvia, but one or two of them would have been eliminated at that rose ceremony, and it would seem the third either has been or is expected to be eliminated in Amsterdam.

 The Instagram account @bachelor.spoilers had already shared Bachelorette spoilers detailing that Luke and Tyler were getting hometown dates, and previous teasers have hinted that Luke is a definitive frontrunner for Hannah’s final rose.
 Additional Bachelorette spoilers about the Episode 7 filming in Amsterdam should emerge soon, and those hometown dates will take place in the coming week.